 It’s easy to instinctively turn to chemicals because they have been part of our cleaning life for so many years.
-However, these chemicals could be doing more harm than good, being dangerous for our health and the health of our environment.
+However, these chemicals could be doing more harm than good, being dangerous for our health and our environment.

-An easy example I can give you is the use of antibacterial cleaning products such as wipes or lotions.
-It might surprise you, but in many cases when we’re using them, we don’t actually need to.
-Unless we need sterile hands (e.g. for giving an insulin shot or in the case of an immune system deficiency) the excess use of antibacterial products can cause the bacteria to develop a resistance to these cleaners and can cause our immune systems to “unlearn” how to deal with the bacteria ourselves.
-When our bodies ‘forget’ how to combat bacteria we end up making ourselves sicker and more frequently.
+An easy example we can give you is the use of antibacterial cleaning products such as wipes or lotions.
+It might surprise you, but in many cases, when we’re using them, we don’t actually need to.
+Unless we need sterile hands (e.g. for giving an insulin shot or in the case of an immune system deficiency), the excess use of antibacterial products can cause the bacteria to develop a resistance to these cleaners and can cause our immune systems to “unlearn” how to deal with the bacteria ourselves.
+When our bodies ‘forget’ how to combat bacteria, we end up making ourselves sicker and more frequently.
 Therefore, we should only use these harsher chemicals when we really need to.

-The second step is to ensure that when we do need these stronger cleaners, we leave as little environmental impact as possible.
+The second step is ensuring we leave as little environmental impact when we need these stronger cleaners as possible.

 In order to know if a cleaning product or a dishwasher detergent is dangerous to us or our environment, we need to get into the habit of checking the product labels.
-Before we began AspenClean, Chris and I looked out for the following things on all product labels.
-Now we make sure all AspenClean products take these factors into account for our customers.
+Before they began AspenClean, Chris, and Alicia looked out for the following things on all product labels.
+Now, we make sure all AspenClean products consider these factors for our customers.

-- We avoided products marked “Danger” or “Poison” completely, and tried to reduce our use of products marked “Caution” or “Warning” since exposure to these products can still lead to skin and eye irritation.
+- We avoided products marked “Danger” or “Poison” altogether and tried to reduce our use of products labelled “Caution” or “Warning” since exposure to these products can still lead to skin and eye irritation.

-- It’s important to make sure the ingredients of any cleaner are easily biodegradable and break down quickly in the wastewater treatment facilities.
-For this, we would recommend looking for products that are 100% natural or all-natural, and certified by an independent institution, such as EcoCert.
+- It’s important to ensure any cleaner's ingredients are easily biodegradable and break down quickly in wastewater treatment facilities.
+For this, we recommend looking for 100% natural or all-natural products certified by an independent institution, such as EcoCert.

-Finally, try to stick to the usage directions on product labels.
-It can be really tempting to use more product than strictly necessary because it feels like more product will clean better.
+- Finally, try to stick to the usage directions on product labels.
+Using more product than strictly necessary can be tempting because it feels like more product will clean better.
 But this is not the case.
 So stick to the amount suggested and reduce the amount of cleaning products ending up in our wastewater.
 If you’d like some quantity amount help for doing your laundry, take a look at our blog on how much laundry detergent to use in HE washers for guidance.

 - Nonylphenol ethoxylates (NPEs)